 Just kidding….kinda.
 I have lots of beef with the Victorians, but the relevant issue here is women were taught that intimacy was shameful.
 Thus, the mermaid encapsulated the Victorian woman – she was desirable, and yet unattainable.
 After all, the tail was “the ultimate chastity belt.”

 The arts played a huge role in this, too.
-First, there were the abundance of of Victorian era paintings, which depicted mermaids as half-woman, half-fish.
+Mermaids were a popular topic of paintings, which depicted mermaids as half-woman, half-fish.
 They’re the reason we think mermaids look a certain way.
 And so, we are cemented in thinking that mermaids are exclusively half-fish, half-women creatures.

 Next, many folklore stories were collected and edited in the Victorian era.
 The stories call them mermaids, even if they clearly look more like women (see Kidnapped Mermaids).
 Countries less effected by the Victorian era (i.e. Germany, Scandinavia, and eastward) hold truer to their traditional maidens of the deep.
 Thus, it’s quite possible that the “mermaids” originally had legs and resembled what we now would call a water spirit rather than a mermaid.

-Be that as it may, our culture has bequeathed the fish-tailed mermaid the attributes of the bird-winged sirens.
+Be that as it may, our culture has bequeathed the fish-tailed mermaid the attributes of the bird-winged sirens (like trying to kill sailors).
 We are often none the wiser that there is a difference, and find any other mermaid type strange.

 Sirens and Mermaids aren’t the only “mermaid types.”
 There are selkies, nix, undines…the list goes on!
 Check them out here!